10 best towns in Cornwall for a UK staycation

 For a bright and airy place to stay with stunning panoramic views, book into Skylark.
 A dog-friendly two-bedroom cottage with a pretty private garden.

-This is by no means a definitive list and there are a whole host of other amazing towns in Cornwall.
 If you’re looking for somewhere to stay in Cornwall, Classic Cottages have plenty of cottages with sea views to help you make the most of being by the ocean.

-Let me know any other recommendations in the comments, or get in touch on social media.
-Have you got a favourite town in Cornwall?
-If you’re looking for more inspiration, discover the best places for afternoon tea in Cornwall, or the best waterfalls in Cornwall to uncover.
+If you’re looking for more inspiration, discover my guide to the best places for afternoon tea in Cornwall, or discover my pick of the best waterfalls in Cornwall.

 This is a collaborative post with Classic Cottages.